Privacy Notice

 Who is responsible?

-The European Social Survey European Research Infrastructure Consortium (ESS ERIC) undertakes the survey and is the Data Controller.
+The European Social Survey European Research Infrastructure Consortium (ESS ERIC) undertakes the survey and other research activities and is the Controller.
 Its headquarters are in London, UK.

 What organisations are involved?